 - Lab placements or visits to allow you to learn a new technique

 - Training courses to build your skill set e.g. leadership courses or higher education teaching courses

 - Internship/secondment to a role in another sector, e.g. science communications

-The BSI aims for this pilot grant scheme to support members in all sectors of immunology.
-We are committed to the principles of diversity, equality and inclusion, and thereby welcomes applications from individuals of all backgrounds.
-If you have an idea for funding but are not sure whether it’s covered by this grant scheme or not, please email email@example.com to discuss.
+The BSI intends for this grant scheme to support members in all sectors of immunology.
+We are committed to the principles of diversity, equality and inclusion, and thereby welcome applications from individuals of all backgrounds.
+If you have an idea for funding but are not sure whether it’s eligible for this grant scheme or not, please email email@example.com to discuss.

 The grant can be from £100 up to £5,000 with a strong justification required for the level of funding being requested.

 There are two application deadlines per year in September and March.

 Applications for the next grant round will close on Monday 25 March 2024 at 23:59 GMT.
 We are currently accepting applications.

 - You must have been a member of the BSI for at least 9 months prior to the application deadline of the grant round applied to.